vestrada64/WDI-DT-55/work/w01/d4/02-object-lab/object-lab.md

 # JavaScript Objects Laboratory

-**DO NOT CHANGE ANY VARIABLE OR FUNCTION NAMES.
-THESE NAMES MUST BE AS IS IN ORDER FOR YOU TO PASS THE TESTS.**

 This lab will build upon your knowledge of JavaScript objects and functions.

 There are 8 questions you must complete.